 What’s included in the CRP program?

-The program is huge, almost 9 hours of Powerpoint videos covering all aspects of circadian rhythms broken down in to 10 modules.
+The program is huge, more than 13 hours of Powerpoint videos covering all aspects of circadian rhythms broken down in to 15 modules.
 These modules include:

 0.1 Quickstart Guide to Optimizing your Circadian Rhythms